fr-analytics/aviation-wildlife-analysis/README.md

 ## Project Summary

-See [here](https://fr-analytics.github.io/aviation-wildlife-analysis/) for a detailed summary of the analysis, findings, and visualizations.
+See [here](https://fr-analytics.github.io/aviation-wildlife-analysis/) for a summary of the analysis, findings, and visualizations.

 ------------------------------------------------------------------------